 But continuous learning doesn’t have to mean work-related.
 Picking up new skills can mean learning photography, cooking, a foreign language, coding, dog training, or anything else you’ve always wanted to learn to do.
-Whatever your interests, you can get an idea of what’s involved, or learn everything from massive open-online courses (MOOC) that offer certificates.
-Many of these course are inexpensive, or even free.
+Whatever your interests, you can get an idea of what’s involved, or learn everything from massive open online courses (MOOC) that offer certificates.
+Many of these courses are inexpensive, or even free.

 Mental stimulation pays long-lasting dividends, no matter what your age.
-Your mind is also a muscle, and needs stimulation to keep functioning properly.
-Regularly learning new things keeps your mind a high-functioning muscle, prevents boredom, and can slow development of or prevent cognitive degenerative conditions like dementia and Alzheimer’s.
+Your mind is also a muscle and needs stimulation to keep functioning properly.
+Regularly learning new things keeps your mind a high-functioning muscle, prevents boredom and can slow the development of or prevent cognitive degenerative conditions like dementia and Alzheimer’s.

 Even if you take a course for enjoyment (i.e., cooking, crafts, foreign language) you’ll become happier while you learn, which will also increase your self-confidence.